 How do I eat healthy on a budget?

-This is THE MOST common question we get!
+Is THE MOST common question we get!

 If you do watch your budget, it is possible to eat healthy on a budget.
-I do want you to try something new with your budget though.
+I want you to try something new with your budget though.
 If you have categories for things like entertainment, personal pampering, shopping, etc. try cutting back on those and spend money on yourself by eating good quality food.
 You only get ONE body and you will hopefully be living in it for a LONG time.
 Invest quality time and money into your body.

 Below are the ways that we save money while eating healthy.
-While I know that some of these options may not be available based on where you live, you can still implement a few, even if it isn't at the same stores.
-We don't live in the city, we live about an hour outside of Atlanta.
+While I know that some of these options may not be available based on where you live, you can still implement a few, even if it isn’t at the same stores.
+We don’t live in a big city, we live about an hour outside of Atlanta.
 The closest Whole Foods, Trader Joes, and other similar stores are at least 45 minutes away.
-We have a Publix three miles from our house and Costco about 20 minutes away.
+We have a Publix three miles from our house and Sams’s and Costco about 20 minutes away.

 Even if you think you know all of these, read them all the way through because I really think you’ll find a few pointers you may not have thought about before!